 During that same time, overall US construction industry productivity has been falling for decades.
 There are a few studies that show narrower bands of productivity increases in certain parts of the industry within shorter timelines.

-There are many factors that play into these productivity numbers, so we aren't trying to layout a simple cause-and-effect.
+There are many factors that play into these productivity numbers, so we aren't trying to lay out a simple cause-and-effect relationship.

 Dimensions of Improvement

-The intent of this article is to help anyone who is selecting a technology ensuring that they see improvements to one of more of the dimensions they are trying to improve including:
+The intent of this article is to help anyone who is selecting a technology ensuring that they see improvements to one or more of the dimensions they are trying to improve, including:

 The K-Shape of Acceleration and Detraction